YottaDB/YDBDoc/ProgGuide/langext.rst

 Alias Variable Extensions
 ---------------------------

-Alias variables provide a layer of abstraction between the name of a local variable and an array analogous to that provided by M pass by reference in routines and function calls.
+Alias variables provide a layer of abstraction between the name of a local variable and an array analogous to that provided by M pass-by-reference in routines and function calls.
 Multiple local variables can be aliased to the same array, and a SET or KILL to one acts as a SET or KILL to all.
-Alias container variables provide a way to store a reference to an entire local variable array, using a subscrpted local, which protects the associated array even when it's not accessible through any current local variable name.
+Alias container variables provide a way to store a reference to an entire local variable array, using a subscripted local, which protects the associated array even when it's not accessible through any current local variable name.

 YottaDB aliases provide low level facilities on which an application can implement object-oriented techniques.
 An object can be mapped onto, and stored and manipulated in an array, then saved in an alias container variable from where it can be retrieved for processing.
 The use of appropriate subscripts in the array used for a container, provides a way to organize the stored objects and retrieve them by using the $ORDER() function to traverse the container array.
 The use of alias variables to implement objects provides significant efficiencies over traditional local variables because alias variables and alias container variables eliminate the need to execute MERGE commands to move objects.